Peer Connections

 How it works

 - We will arrange an introduction between you and one of our peer mentor volunteers.
-This will be a mentor with experiences similar to yours.
+This will be a mentor with who can relate to your experiences, and may have experienced something similar.

 - Once you and your mentor have been introduced, we will arrange a time that works for you both so your mentoring conversations can begin.